-Bleeping Computer – a web site where help is available for many computer related problems, including the removal of rogue software.
-This is another site I highly recommend.
+A further resource worth noting is the Bleeping Computer web site where help is available for many computer related problems, including the removal of rogue software.

-What you can do to reduce the chances of infecting your system with rogue software.
+What you can do to reduce the chances of infecting your system with rogue security software.

 Be careful in downloading freeware or shareware programs.
 Spyware is occasionally concealed in these programs.
 Download this type of program only through reputable web sites such as Download.com, or sites that you know to be safe.